cryptomator/cryptomator.github.io/content/blog/2025-06-30-post-quantum-roadmap.en.md

 Imagine a number lock with four digits.
 To guess the correct combination, a traditional computer would have to check every possibility, starting with 0000 and ending with 9999.
 On average, it would take 5,000 guesses.
 Now, what if I told you that a quantum computer could do it in just 100 guesses?
 Sounds like magic?
 That is exactly what Grover's algorithm can achieve.

-More generally, when a traditional algorithm takes \(n/2\) steps on average, a quantum computer only needs √n attempts—a speed-up that the BBBV theorem proves to be the best possible solution.
+More generally, when a traditional algorithm takes \(n/2\) steps on average, a quantum computer only needs \(\sqrt n\) attempts—a speed-up that the BBBV theorem proves to be the best possible solution.
 If you want to understand how this works, there's [a great video by 3Blue1Brown about Grover's Algorithm](https://www.youtube.com/watch?v=RQWpF2Gb-gU).

 This "magic" applies to any problem where one can efficiently verify whether a guessed input is correct.
 That's obviously a problem if you don't want an attacker to guess your secret key.
 Fortunately, the defense is simple: increase \(n\) to a size where even \(\sqrt n\) becomes large enough to make Grover's algorithm impractical.